bdragon28/gmap/README.txt

 User and node maps
 ------------------

 User and node location maps are made available by gmap_location.module, and work in conjunction with location.module.
-Any user that has the 'show user map' or 'show node map' permission can see the user or node maps, repsectively.
+Any user that has the 'show user map' or 'show node map' permission can see the user or node maps, respectively.
 These are maps with a marker for every user or node, and are located at the 'map/user' and 'map/node' paths (links to these maps are placed in the Navigation menu).

 Users with the 'user locations' permission can click markers on the User map to see information on individual users.